BHanna2021/BHanna2021/README.md

 - 👋 Hi, I’m @BHanna2021
 - 👀 I’m interested in ... learning.
 - 🌱 I’m currently learning ... web dev.
-- 💞️ I’m looking to collaborate on ... making my company's applications awesome.
+- 💞️ I’m looking to collaborate on ... making my company's applications awesome or really making anything easier to use.
 - 📫 How to reach me ...

 <!---